MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md

         * If you are following manual steps while [**Configuring login identity for the platform**](#option-2---follow-the-manual-steps-to-configure-work-or-school-account-for-your-training-portal-by-following-the-instructions-below) to create new deployment then provide the Tenant ID as ‘common’ in the “Set up your login type” window instead of the Tenant ID from your Azure AD.

     * For Existing deployments:
-        * In [**Configurations on the Training Platform**](../../settings/configurations-on-the-training-platform.md#steps-to-set-the-configurations-on-the-platform) , search for **idp:AzureADExternalAuthTenantId**.
-Set the value as ‘**common**’ replacing the existing tenant id (we suggest you keep a copy of your original Tenant ID value as a reference).
+        * In [**Configurations on the Training Platform**](../../settings/configurations-on-the-training-platform.md#steps-to-set-the-configurations-on-the-platform) , search for **idp:AzureADExternalAuthTenantIds**.
+Set the value as ‘’ (blank) replacing the existing tenant id (we suggest you keep a copy of your original Tenant ID value as a reference).
 Click ‘Ok’.

             :::image type="content" source="../../media/MultitenantAAD1.png" alt-text="multi tenant app setting":::